Anomalous electron states: DISCUSSIONS

 The energy spectrum in the anomalous well is continuous and non-decaying that is with zero width.
 The continuous non-decaying spectrum of a particle (attached to an elastic medium) in a potential well is not forbidden in nature.
 Such spectrum is revealed in Ref.~\cite{IVLEV3} on the basis of the exact solution.
 See also \cite{FEYN1,LEGG,WEISS}.

-Two issues are surprising.
-The first is the possibility of $MeV$ energy states in condensed matter.
-The second is the possibility to create them in macroscopic processes, like reflection of acoustic shock waves from a metallic surface.
-The latter looks paradoxical because acoustic processes in condensed matter (with the typical time $10^{-13}s$) are extremely adiabatic with respect to $\hbar/1MeV\sim 10^{-21}s$.
+The possibility in condensed matter of $MeV$ energy states, related to electrons, is surprising.
+Also it is extremely unusual that those states are formed by macroscopic perturbations which are shock waves or strong acoustic pulses in a solid.
+The characteristic time $\Delta t$ of them is approximately the ratio of the width of the shock wave and the velocity of this wave

+This time is extremely adiabatic compared to the inverse frequency $1/\omega\sim 10^{-18}s$ of emitted $keV$ quanta (X-rays).
+The usual mechanism of atomic excitation up to $keV$ energies (by the $\Delta t$ ``jolt'' with a subsequent $\omega$-quanta emission) has the formal probability $\exp(-A)$ where $A\simeq \omega\Delta t\sim 10^{6}$.
+So $keV$ quanta emission is paradoxical from the usual standpoint which deals with a combination of conventional effects.

+Since the states in a anomalous atom are long-living, one can put a question on lasing in such systems.

-Accordingly, emission of $keV$ X-rays and $MeV$ $\gamma$ quanta are expected by the action of usual macroscopic (acoustic or mechanical) perturbations on condensed matter.
-The total binding energy of the iron-based anomalous state is around $70MeV$.
+The total binding energy of the lead-based anomalous state is around $250MeV$.
 If, during formation of this state, $(10-20)MeV$ quanta appear one can expect $\gamma-n$ reactions due to the giant nuclear resonance.
 In this case neutron emission can be registered.
+However the states of an anomalous atom are of zero width and therefore this atom, without external perturbations, is stable with any value of electrons energy.
+So an emission of $MeV$ quanta, in addition to $keV$ ones, requires further studies.

+The size of an anomalous atom is three orders of magnitude smaller than conventional one.
+According to that, there is another unusual aspect of anomalous atoms.
+If in a part of a solid all atoms undergo a transition to the anomalous state that macroscopic region reduces $10^{9}$ times in volume.
+This process can be qualified as {\it matter collapse}.
+The collapsed matter (with $10^9$ times enhancement of density) looks as a dramatically different concept.

+Without external perturbations collapsed matter, as well as an individual anomalous atom, is stable.
+The energy of this stable state can be in the interval from the initial value (before anomalous atoms formation) down to the ground state.
+One can put a question: what kind of external perturbation triggers off that avalanche releasing $250MeV$ per atom.
+In this case $36mg$ of lead would release $4.18\times 10^9J$ originating from a reduction of zero point electromagnetic energy.

 The singular solution of Eq.~(\ref{138}) may be not of the form (\ref{149a}), that has the singularity at the point $R=0$, but of the type $\ln r$ having the singularity on the line $z=0$.
 The anomalous state, in the form of thread of $r_L$ radius, can also be formed around that linear singularity.
-Anomalous threads are likely responsible for the unusual resistance of superconductors \cite{MIL}.
+Anomalous threads are likely responsible for the unusually universal features of resistance of superconductors \cite{MIL}.

 One can put a question about anomalous states related to quarks.
 Their mass generation and mixing are also due to the Higgs mechanism with the assistance of Yukawa terms.